gr4vy/gr4vy-python/README.md

 ### Publishing

 This project is published on PyPi.

+To roll a new release, update the version in `pyproject.toml` and tag a new release.
+GitHub actions will handle the release to PyPI.

 ## License